usnistgov/metaschema/website/content/specification/information-modeling.md

 An [*information model*](/specification/glossary/#information-model) is an abstract representation of information from a given information [*domain*](/specification/glossary/#domain).
 An *information model* is composed of a set of semantically well-defined information structures that each represent an [*information element*](/specification/glossary/#information-element) in the information domain.

 The primary purpose of the Metaschema Framework is to support the structured expression of an information model, which is represented as a [*Metaschema module*](/specification/glossary/#metaschema-module).
-A Metaschema module is used to represent the whole or a part of a information model for a given information domain in an information-centric, format-neutral form.
+A Metaschema module is used to represent the whole or a part of an information model for a given information domain in an information-centric, format-neutral form.

 ## Graph Theoretical Basis of Metaschema